B-gommo/odin-awesome-project/README.md

 # odin-awesome-project
-Odin Project, this website is awesome project.
+A task, from the Odin Project, to create a webpage using html and CSS.